 - Southern Vietnam

-There is no right or wrong way to travel through Vietnam, but there sure are a plethora of cool things to do in this S shaped country and you are spoiled for choice.
+There is no right or wrong way to travel through Vietnam, but there are so many cool things to experience you will have a difficult time choosing how to spend your time.

 The north of Vietnam is home to lush rice terraces, majestic mountain ranges and various ethnic groups.
 This region is also home to Vietnam’s capital city of Hanoi.